 - Payment is made — but how often does a patient “abandon the cart” at this point, and what factors affect the abandonment rate?

 - Appointment for treatment is kept and treatment is provided — but what steps were taken to encourage follow through?

-Without identifying the marketing touchpoints in between the stops on the official patient journey, healthcare marketers can’t make good decisions about their resources.
+Healthcare marketers can’t make good decisions about their resources without identifying the marketing touchpoints in between the stops on the official patient journey.

 The buyer’s journey

 Alongside the patient journey, which often leaves out all the marketing touchpoints, there is also the standard buyer’s journey.